eyc94/FSO-Archive/03. Programming a Server With NodeJS and Express/part3bNotes.md

 ```
 - The frontend's GET request now does not work for some reason.
 - Some errors in console about CORS policy.
+- So what's going on?
+We can still access backend in the browser and from Postman without problems.